 With the UK barely getting any snow, many people are wanting to venture out so why not go skiing too whilst you’re searching for snow?
-With the ski season at its peak, let’s take a look at some of the best ski resorts around the world.
+With the ski season at its peak, let’s take a look at some of the best ski resorts in Europe around the world.
 Whether you want to hop across the Channel to some of the great European resorts or venture a little further afield, we’ve got some great places to look at!

 Courchevel in the French Alps is part of the popular Three Valleys, the largest linked ski area in the world.
 There are plenty of runs in Courchevel itself to keep you occupied, from beginner to experienced alike, but the whole Three Valleys area is so easily accessible that you quite literally have one of the largest skiing playgrounds on your doorstep!